skalenetwork/skale-consensus/README.md

-# SKALE Consensus: a BFT Consensus engine in C++
+# SKALE Consensus: a Blockchain Consensus engine in C++

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)
 ![Build and test skale-consensus](https://github.com/skalenetwork/skale-consensus/workflows/Build%20and%20test%20skale-consensus/badge.svg)

-Skale-consensus  is an **implementation of SKALE provable consensus spec** as described here https://docs.skale.network/technology/consensus-spec
+**SKALE Consensus** is an ultra-high-performance blockchain consensus engine written in C++.

-Key features of of SKALE consensus
+## Key Features of SKALE Consensus

+- **Over 10,000 TPS**
+- **Byzantine fault tolerant** — no block gaps, and stable performance even with up to 1/3 of nodes offline
-* **provably secure**
+- **Provably secure**
-* **forkless**
+- **Forkless**
-* **single block finality** - blocks become immediately finalized once committed.
+- **Single-block finality** — blocks are immediately finalized upon commitment
-* **survives under arbitrarily long network distruptions and delays** by implementing asynchronous network model
+- **Resilient to arbitrarily long network disruptions and delays** through an asynchronous network model
-* **multiple block proposers per block provide protocol stability** even if **some block proposers are down**
+- **Multiple block proposers per block** — ensures protocol stability even when some proposers are offline
+- **Secure against MEV and front-running** — provably resistant to manipulation

-Read the spec for more exciting features.
+Read the spec for more exciting features https://docs.skale.network/technology/consensus-spec

-The consensus is under active improvement and research.

-## Installation Requirements

-SKALE consensus has been built and tested on Ubuntu 18.04 and later.
+See visualization of live conseneus https://www.youtube.com/watch?v=0NGCSRjjPkk

+## Building from Source

-The preferred build and execution environment is currenty Ubuntu 22.04.
+The preferred build and execution environment is **Ubuntu 22.04**.

-Ensure that the required packages are installed by executing:
+Later versions of Ubuntu may work, but they are not officially tested.

+### 1. Install Dependencies

 ```bash
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test